maythamfahmi/BlogExamples/README.md

 # BlogExamples
-All future small examples and projects of itbackyard blog will be added to this repo
+This repo has a lot of examples and projects from my personal blog itbackyard ([itbackyard](https://itbackyard.com/)